materialsproject/fireworks/docs/dynamic_wf_tutorial.rst

 Dynamic Workflows
 =================

 Many workflows require some type of dynamicism.
 For example, a FireWork might need data from a previous FireWork in order to perform its task.
 The second FireWork won't know what to run until the first one completes.
-In a more complicated example, we might even want to create new FWs dynamically.
+In a more complicated example, we might even want to create new FireWorks automatically depending on the results of the current FireWork.

 A workflow that passes data
 ===========================